Integration from Apple Wallet using Wallet Extensions

 Overview

-Apple mandates that you must integrate with Apple's Wallet Extensions before distributing an app that supports push provisioning.
+Apple mandates that you must integrate with their Wallet Extensions before distributing an app that supports push provisioning.

 These extensions enable the Apple Wallet to discover potential cards in your app to add the wallet, and provisions them from within Apple Wallet without launching your app.